 - Loss of appetite

-- Splenomegaly: enlargement of the spleen may be seen in some of the patients.
+Splenomegaly: Enlargement of the spleen may be seen in some patients suffering from Hodgkin’s Lymphoma.

-- Hepatomegaly: enlargement of the liver may also be notices although uncommon.
+Hepatomegaly: Enlargement of the liver may also notice although uncommon.
 A combination of both spleen and liver may also be seen which is called hepatosplenomegaly.

-- Red bleed spots, petechiae, bruises: due to bone marrow infiltration, the number of platelets are reduced leading to bleeding through capillaries and blood vessels.
+Red bleed spots, petechiae, bruises: Due to bone marrow infiltration, the number of platelets is reduced leading to bleeding through capillaries and blood vessels.

-- Nephrotic syndrome: it is a disorder which involves the failure of the kidneys.
-It may be seen in some cases of lymphoma.
+Nephrotic syndrome: It is a disorder which involves the failure of the kidneys.
+It may be seen in some cases of Hodgkin’s lymphoma.

 How do we detect Hodgkin’s lymphoma?

-Being aware of the early symptoms and suspicious features can aid in early detection and screening of HL.
+Being aware of the early symptoms and suspicious features can aid in early detection and screening of Hodgkin’s Lymphoma.

 If any long-standing, multiple lymph node swellings are noted, unexplained weight loss, persistent fever, severe and constant itching of the lymph node after drinking alcohol are some symptoms which should not be ignored.